timmocking/ml4qs-notes/notes/lecture2.md

 If LOF is ~1, then there is a similar density between a point and its neighbours.
 If a point has a lower density than its neighbours (LOF > 1), then it is more likely to be an outlier.

 For more information, see the [wikipedia page](https://en.wikipedia.org/wiki/Local_outlier_factor).

+### Example

+Consider the dataset [1; 1; 2; 2; 3; **10**; 20; 20; 21; 22; 22; 23; 34]

+Is the value 10 an outlier?

+*Chauvenet's criterion*:

+The mean is 13, and 10 falls comfortably within the standard deviation, so 10 is not an outlier.

+*A mixture model with K = 2*:

+Mixture model with K = 2: an outlier, two distributions will be fitted, one focusing on the low values, and one on the high values, hence, the probability of observing 10 will be very low according to those two distributions.

+*Distance based approach with dmin=5 and fmin=0.9*:

+Consider again that *fmin* determines the fraction of points that should be within *dmin*.
+However, for our example, none of the points are within *dmin* so 10 can be considered an outlier.